Click here to see more results

 Have you ever experienced a moment of panic when you grab at your pocket and your wallet is nowhere to be found?
 Those few seconds are frightening and frustrating.
 While we can’t be sure you won’t lose your wallet in Costa Rica, if you split your cash and credit cards across your luggage before you travel, we bet you’ll be less likely to panic if you do.
 Hide your cash and credit cards in at least three separate pieces of luggage, assuming you have them.
 This way, if you happen to lose some during your trip, you’ll have at least two backup funding sources that you can rely on throughout the remainder of your vacation.

-Is Costa Rica safe?
-Yes, if you keep a list of common Spanish phrases and questions handy throughout your trip, especially if you have food allergies, sensitivities, or other dietary requests.
+Keep a list of common Spanish phrases and questions handy throughout your trip, especially if you have food allergies, sensitivities, or other dietary requests

 If you don’t speak Spanish, don’t fret!
 Most Costa Ricans who work in the tourism industry speak English, at least enough to get by while corresponding with travelers.
 You may find yourself in a situation, though, where you wish you could mutter more than “Hola!“, “Adios!“, and “Una cerveza, por favor.Having a short cheat sheet of Spanish words or phrases on hand can help; Google Translator can assist you in creating one.
 You never know when one of the following phrases might come in handy!